PaskLab/adastry-ui/docs/docs/services/shared-pool.md

 ### Stake Share

-**Stake Share** refer to the active stake share of an owner account over the total active stake held by accounts registered on the pool certificate.
+**Stake Share** refers to the active stake share of an owner account over the total active stake held by accounts registered on the pool certificate.

 :::info